andrewkoji/andrewkoji/README.md

 ## Hi there 👋 My name is Andrew Levinton and I am a Mathematics Teacher who is transitioning to Data Science.
-I have recently acquired my Data Science Certification at the Flatiron School.
-In this program, I have completed projects in the field of **Machine Learning**.
+My passions involve using the vast levels of unstructured data in this world to answer complex questions.
+I believe there is always a more efficient, and potentially transformative solution to our world's issues, no matter how big they may seem.

 <!--
 **andrewkoji/andrewkoji** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.